-Ernest Hemingway, referring to Death in the Afternoon, said, “If a writer of prose knows enough about what he is writing, he may omit things he knows, and the reader–if the writer is writing truly enough–will have a feeling of those things as strongly as though the writer had stated them.
+“If a writer of prose knows enough about what he is writing, he may omit things he knows, and the reader–if the writer is writing truly enough–will have a feeling of those things as strongly as though the writer had stated them.
 The dignity of movement of an iceberg is due to only one-eighth of it being above water.”
-In other words, it’s not what you say, but how you say it; it’s about what the reader discovers reading between the lines instead of what he or she is being told.
+Ernest Hemingway, referring to Death in the Afternoon.
+In other words, it’s not what you say, but how you say it; it’s about what the reader discovers reading between the lines instead of what you are ‘telling’ the reader.

 To write with subtlety and implication rather than hard telling, think about implementing these few rules: